 Nā Hale O Maui is a non-profit organization that provides affordable housing ownership to low and moderate income households.
 NHOM retains ownership of the underlying land and sells the improvements (house) to the homeowner coupled with a sustainable long-term renewable and inheritable 99 year ground lease.
 The homeowner must occupy the home and has full exclusive use of the land.

-We received funding from HUD’s Neighborhood Stabilization Program and the Coutny of Maui Affordable Housing Fund and are in the ongoing process of acquiring foreclosed homes.
-The funds from these programs allow us to acquire, rehabilitate and sell foreclosed homes to qualified homebuyers who have completed the 4 Step program.
-We recently completed building 12 new affordable homes in the Kahoma Residential Subdivision and sold them to income qualfied buyers.
+NHOM received funding from HUD’s Neighborhood Stabilization Program and the County of Maui Affordable Housing Fund.
+The funds allowed NHOM to acquire, rehabilitate, build and sell homes to qualified homebuyers who have completed the 4 Step program.
+We recently completed building 12 new affordable homes in the Kahoma Residential Subdivision and sold them to income qualified island buyers.

-Nā Hale O Maui has 46 Single Family homes in Wailuku, Kahului, Kihei, Makawao and Lahaina that were sold to income qualfiied households!
-We repurchased 1 home that is in the process of rehabilitation.
-Once rehab is completed, a buyer will be selected from the qualified homebuyer list.
+Nā Hale O Maui has 46 Single Family homes in Wailuku, Kahului, Kihei, Makawao and Lahaina that were sold to income qualified households!

 It is most important that you work on completing our 4 Step Program so that you can be added to our list of qualified homebuyers.
-Once your name has been added to our qualified homebuyer list and units become available then you will be able to participate in our homebuyer selection process.
+As units become available you will be able to participate in our homebuyer selection process.
 You must meet the income qualifications for the particular unit you are interested in purchasing.

 Nā Hale O Maui 4 Step Program for Affordable Housing includes the following:

 Step 2.
 Get a pre-qualification or pre-approval letter from your lender